digital-chemistry-laboratory/morfeus/docs/sasa.rst

 ``radii=<list>``.
 The probe radius is change with ``probe_radius=<float>``.

 For more information, use ``help(SASA)`` or consult the API:
-:py:class:`steriplus.steriplus.SASA`
+:py:class:`morfeus.morfeus.SASA`

 **********
 Background
 **********
 Solvent accessible surface area is a measure of how much of the area of a molecule is available to the solvent.
-The atomic SASA can be used as a measure of the steric availability of an atom.
-Steriplus uses a modified version of the method of Shrake and Rupley [1]_ where a constant surface density of points is used instead of fixed number of points regardless of the atom area.
+The atomic SASA can be used as a measure of the steric availability of an atom. morfeus uses a modified version of the method of Shrake and Rupley [1]_ where a constant surface density of points is used instead of fixed number of points regardless of the atom area.
 The atomic SASA and volumes are computed as described by Eisenhaber *et al.*
-[2]_.
-Steriplus is not optimzed for larger molecules and other programs are recommended for, *e.g.*, proteins.
+[2]_. morfeus is not optimzed for larger molecules and other programs are recommended for, *e.g.*, proteins.